This profile has recently been updated or completed. Leave a comment to provide feedback

 Pacific sardine, sardina Monterrey

-Pacific sardine (Sardinops sagax), or South American pilchard, is a neritic, coastal pelagic species caught down to depths of about 40 m, that forms large schools.
-Pacific sardine off the West Coast of North America is thought to consist of three subpopulations or stocks (Vrooman 1964): a northern (“cold”) subpopulation (northern Baja California to Alaska), a southern subpopulation (outer coastal Baja California to southern California), and a Gulf of California subpopulation have been distinguished by population studies (Hill et al. 2015).
-A recent genetic study shows two different possible configurations: one possibility considers a single population between the southern subpopulation and the Gulf of California subpopulation, or that these are separate populations (Hid Coronel 2020), as described by (Vrooman 1964).
-(Lecomte et al. 2004) theorizes that the population is not geographically structured, but rather responds to a basin model, where in times of population crash the distribution contracts to its optimal range, which would explain low genetic differentiation along its distribution.
-For the purpose of this profile, and considering that both assessment and management also consider it as the stock, the population is considered as the entire Gulf of California.
+Pacific sardine (Sardinops sagax), also known as South American pilchard, is a neritic, coastal pelagic species caught at depths of about 40 m and forms large schools (Bystrom et al. 2023).
+Pacific sardine off the West Coast of North America is thought to consist of three subpopulations or stocks (Vrooman 1964): a northern (“cold”) stock (north Baja California to Alaska), a southern stock (outer coastal Baja California to southern California), and a Gulf of California stock determined by serological population studies (Hill et al. 2015).
+(Hid Coronel 2020) suggests that there are no genetic differences between the southern stock and the Gulf of California stock.
+Rather, the morphological differences among these stocks result from phenotypic plasticity in response to environmental adaptations.
+(Lecomte et al. 2004) theorizes that the population is not geographically structured but rather responds to a basin model, where, in times of population crash, the distribution contracts to its optimal range, which would explain the low genetic differentiation along its distribution.

 RELATED LINKS: